Geometric Emergence of Spacetime Scales

 3

-2 = L).
-The maximum energy density the lattice can support is:
+2/2.
+The maximum lattice energy density is:

 ρ